Mocha is a product of India and is made from only four ingredients: Organic Cacao, Organic Coconut, Organic Almonds and Organic Vanilla.

 How To Make A Mocha?

-The steps for making a Mocha are very similar to that of a latte regardless of its origin.
+The steps for making a Mocha coffee are similar to that of a latte, regardless of its origin.

-Before you begin brewing, make sure to have the following ingredients hand which have been mentioned below.
+Before you begin brewing, make sure to have the following ingredients on hand, which are mentioned below.